grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "Alrighty."
 And Owen's head disappeared back down below.

-[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 [//]: # (### Percy decides to head for the bottom)

 Captain Percy was running out of ideas.
 It was easy to make the decision to get to the surface at all costs while there still remained some levers to pull and options to choose between.
-But now nothing remained that she could think of that would push them back towards the surface.
+But now nothing remained that she could think of that could move them upwards.

 She cleared her mind.
-The surface seemed so far away.
+The surface was less than 100 meters away --- there were people who could throw a ball that distance --- yet it seemed so far.
 The surface wasn't her natural environment anyway.
 Up there was war, borderlines, treaties, enforcers and Authorities.
 Up there was conflict, nations, and bureaucracy.
-Underwater was where she belonged, where she could steer her boat in the direction she chose, and they were free to go where they liked, when they liked.
-This was a virtue of the exponentially larger amount of room provided by being able to move along the Z axis.
+Underwater was where she belonged, where she could steer her boat in whatever direction she chose, free to go where she liked, when she liked.
+This was a virtue of the exponentially larger amount of room provided by being able to move along the Z axis available only to submarines.
 Still, she had no desire to die down here.
-And no matter how safe and free underwater felt, there was always that yawning gulf under them.
+And no matter how safe and free she felt underwater, there was always that yawning gulf underneath.
 A black, cold, bottomless chasm.
 Once you go _too_ far down, you go down forever.
 She enjoyed her freedom, but she didn't want to wallow in its icy depths.

 She put the idea of the surface out of her mind.
-What if she looked downwards instead of upwards?
+What if she did look downwards instead of upwards?
+What was down there in the abyss?
 What if they could find safety in the deep?

 "Hemi, how far down is the bottom where we are now?"
 She asked.